gbajsingh/Excel-web-scraping-automation/Predicting Employee Attrition.md

 1. Left chart shows the distribution of employees with attrition among daily rate is slightly skewed to the left meaning the count of employees with attrition is higher towards lower daily rate.
 2. Right chart confirms the average daily rate of employees with attrition is indeed slightly lower than employees without attrition.
 3. Since daily rate depends on number of hours worked a day, monthly income should be more imptortant in representing attrition by earnings than hourly rate or daily rate.
-Let's see daily rate and monthly income to confirm our hypothesis.
+Next let's see attrition by daily rate and monthly income to confirm.

 ```r
 # visualization by hourly rate